 If you have studied personal development for at least five minutes, you have probably heard of the power of gratitude.
 What does it mean?
-And how does it relate to your business?
-How can it help a writer?

 The power of gratitude starts with the realization that your thoughts are a powerful force in the universe.
 People don’t realize that thoughts are things.
 So, I have to go back and start with his topic before I can relate to you the power of gratitude.
 Your thoughts trigger an automatic response within your brain.
 If you have a negative thought, your brain sends chemicals into your body like cortisol.
 This stress hormone can cause all sorts of damage within your body.
 When your brain is thinking positive things, it sends out dopamine and serotonin.
 These chemicals heal your body from the inside out, cause the feeling of relaxation and happiness, and relieves anxiety.